tianyugu-1022/ProgrammingFinalProject/README.md

 Participants are presented with Word 1 and Word 2 from the encoding phase and must type Word 3.
 The system performs a case-insensitive comparison to determine accuracy.

 ## Randomization and Data Handling
-Randomization Logic：The script ensures that every participant experiences a unique version of the task while maintaining reproducibility through seeding.
+Randomization Logic: The script ensures that every participant experiences a unique version of the task while maintaining reproducibility through seeding.

 Word Order: Shuffled wordlist.csv.